uptane/POUFs/README.md

 * Uptane Version Implemented:
 * Created: <date created on, in dd-mmm-yyyy format>
 * Abstract -- The abstract provides a short overview of what the profile contains.
 This may include any encodings used or an overarching design philosophy.
 If the profile has been updated, the abstract should explain what is changed in the new version.
 * Design -- The design section contains a description of any design elements that differ from the Uptane specification.
 This section will not include the format of data, but will include all other elements of the profile.
 Any optional features (MAYs) of the Uptane specification used MUST be mentioned here, as well as any recommendations (SHOULDs) that are not followed.
 In addition, any feature added to the specification that is needed for compatibility MUST be explained.
+* Protocol -- The protocol used to transmit data should be described here.
+If relevant, the version of the protocol and any customizations should be explained so that any implementor will have a bitwise identical use of the protocol.
 * Data formats -- Data formats contain details about the encoding and format of Uptane data as transmitted.
 The encoding should describe how data is formatted when in transit between the repositories and ECUs.
 Data that is not transmitted does not need to be included in a profile.
 Descriptions of formats should include the order of fields to allow for bitwise identical implementations.
 Every bit of transmitted data MUST be accounted for in the profile.
 This section may include common formatting used by all metadata files to avoid redundancy.
-At a minimum, this section will include the format for the following data:
+At a minimum, this section will include the format for the following data, including all fields required by the Uptane specification:
   * Root
   * Snapshot
   * Targets